1. CV Examples

 Since internships are usually a student’s first work experience, you can list Education beneath your summary.
 However, if you do have some relevant positions to show, feel free to switch this section with the employment history one.

 Start with your most recent education, which will also be the most relevant.
 Include any examples of modules/presentations, etc. that are directly relevant to the internship.
-For example, if you are applying for an internship in human resources and are undertaking a business degree you may want to highlight the relevant HR modules.
+Here are some of the examples of what you might include:

 Check out the education section from our adaptable CV sample below.